Historic presidential election looms for war-torn country

 Ashraf Ghani Ahmadzai

-A former academic who previously taught at Berkeley and Johns Hopkins University in the U.S., Arshaf Ghani has emerged as a dark horse who recently polled as a potential leading candidate.
+A former academic who previously taught at Berkeley and Johns Hopkins University in the United States, Arshaf Ghani emerged as the dark horse candidate.

 His experience in the development agency was invaluable during his time in Karzai’s government, reconstructing the country, and he hopes voters will be convinced that it will stand him in equally good stead for the top job.

-A shrewd operator, Ghani has enlisted the support of ex-warlord General Abdul Rashid Dostum, a native Uzbek, as his running mate.
+A shrewd operator, Ghani, who is Pashtun, has enlisted the support of ex-warlord General Abdul Rashid Dostum, a native Uzbek, as his running mate.

 With this choice, van Bijlert says, “he’ll appeal to the Uzbek vote.
 The ethnic groups are not solid block,s but the Uzbek one is probably the most solid one.
 It also shows us that he’s prepared to play politics, he’s not only principled, which goes both ways.
 For some people that’s a plus and for others it isn’t.”

-However, his many years in the United States -- especially while his countrymen were suffering, first under the yoke of Soviet imperialism and later the strictures of the Taliban -- may impede him as he is seen as an outsider with strong ties to the U.S., merely the latest foreign invaders of Afghan soil.
+However, his many years in the United States – especially while his countrymen were suffering, first under the yoke of Soviet imperialism and later the strictures of the Taliban – may impede him as he is seen as an outsider with strong ties to the United States, which is seen by many as merely the latest foreign invaders of Afghan soil.

 As with 2009, voters’ hopes are tinged with skepticism going into Saturday’s vote.
 “People (remember) the last election,” van Bijlert says.”They know there’s been a lot of manipulation, a lot of irregularities.
 They hope it will be better but most people are fairly realistic.”